Top 5 Rehab Centers That Accept Virginia Medicaid

-Virginia Medicaid is available to multiple low-income demographics including pregnant women, those who are disabled, and families.
+Virginia Medicaid is a government-funded program available to multiple low-income demographics, including pregnant women, disabled people, and families.

-And in 2017, Medicaid launched new substance use disorder treatment benefits under Addiction and Recovery Treatment Services (ARTS).
+In 2017, Medicaid launched new substance abuse treatment benefits under Addiction and Recovery Treatment Services (ARTS).

 Medicaid Fee-For-Service Vs. Health Plans In Virginia